-On your computer, you can play music CDs, download and listen to music, stream audio content from the web (including radio), record audio, or mix audio and video to create multimedia.
+On your computer, you can play music CDs (with an optional external optical drive), download and listen to music, stream audio content from the web (including radio), record audio, or mix audio and video to create multimedia.
 To enhance your listening enjoyment, attach external audio devices such as speakers or headphones.